johnlane/random-toolbox/README.md

 by laying the window over a crop of the background image (wallpaper) that is slightly larger then the window being captured.

+make_mediatomb_icons is a Makefile that will download source SVG files and generate icons suitable for use with MediaTomb (http://mediatomb.cc)

 snippets - the files in this directory contain useful command snippets for shells, databases and other applications.